 Beginning Strong: Back to School

-There has been a lot of fluctuation in how we “do” school in the wake of the pandemic with remote learning, hybrid classrooms and vaccines.
-This year’s return to school will undoubtedly feel a bit different for many of us.
+There has been a lot of fluctuation in how we “do” school in the wake of the pandemic, these past 2 1/2 years, with remote learning, hybrid classrooms and vaccines.
 Here are our recommendations for starting the academic year off strong:

 The number of hours you sleep will have the greatest impact on your mental health during this time.
 With the stressors of back-to-school shopping, end-of-summer vacations and house preparation for the school year, aim for at least 8 to 10 hours of sleep each night.
 If your family wakes up earlier on school days, start transitioning sleep schedules a few weeks ahead of time.